D1 Guard Traits: What Coaches Really Want

 Every day players reach out wanting to go to a prep school to play a sport.
 Unfortunately, since there are only so many roster spots and financial aid available, not everyone who wants to will be able to attend one of these institutions.
 All of these players that...

-Do Prep Schools Coaches Like International Basketball Players?
+Do Prep School Coaches Like International Student-Athletes?

 Players that reach out to PREP Athletics are looking at prep school as a way to enhance their athletic potential.
 This is the reason I chose to do a post-grad year at a prep school.
 While going to a prep school will absolutely help develop a player’s game, there are...